 Some renters may think that everything they have inside their apartments is insured under the landlord’s policy, but that only covers the building itself.
 What if your apartment gets burglarized?
 Or, worse yet, what if it suffers smoke damage in a fire?
 Many insurers offer renters insurance that is tailored to fit the specific needs of tenants, and because the average cost of renters insurance is only $180 a year, it is relatively low-cost compared to other types of insurance plans.

-Before you purchase a renters policy, make sure you understand what these policies really cover and how they can protect you against the unexpected.
-Also, there are some key differences compared to homeowners insurance that can help save you money in premium payments and in bigger claim payouts. (see ‘If You Don’t Have a Down Payment, Rent’)
+Before you purchase a renters insurance policy, make sure you understand what these policies really cover and how they can protect you against the unexpected.
+Also, there are some key differences compared to homeowners insurance that can help save you money in premium payments and in bigger claim payouts.

 In all of the most important ways, renters insurance is virtually identical to homeowners insurance.
 The best types of renters insurance offer coverage for:

 - Personal possessions, against damage due to fire, smoke, lightning, theft, vandalism, explosion, windstorm, water and other disasters listed in your policy.
 Possessions — sometimes called movable possessions — can include furniture, clothing, electronics, appliances, kitchen utensils and bed linens.

 - Liability, which protects against lawsuits for bodily injury or property damage caused by you or your family members, as well as no-fault medical coverage in case a visitor is injured in your home.